J-F-Liu/knowledge/src/Computer/image processing.md

 ## Image Segmentation

+### Level Set Method 弹性水平线法

 In image segmentation, the level set method (LSM) re-formulates the parametric active contour into a non-parametric energy minimization problem.
 The active contour is embedded as the zero level set of a higher dimensional function, which moves according to the active contour evolution equation and drives its zero level set to the edges of the desired objects.

+Signed distance functions (SDFs) or binary functions can be used as the level set function (LSF).

+The use of distance function is necessary to estimate accurately geometric features s.a. the curvature or the contour normal, which can be essential for some applications s.a. the surface reconstruction problem from scattered points.

+Binary function cannot provide the distance information, but allows fast and convex optimization techniques with graph cut methods or convex relaxation methods.

 Level set method pros: